-Smart cars rely on data gathering, usage, and processing from a variety of sources, including the driver, the vehicle, and its surroundings.
+Smart cars rely on vehicle telemetry data gathering, usage, and processing from a variety of sources, including the driver, the vehicle, and its surroundings.

-E.g., tesla argues, it can transform them into autonomous vehicles by gradually improving the software that analyzes and responds to what the cameras see.
+E.g., tesla argues, it can transform their vehicles to become fully autonomous, by gradually improving the software that analyzes and responds to what the cameras see.
 F.S.D.
 (Full Self-Driving capability) is a step toward that.

 The Meaning of Vehicle Data

-The possibilities for building services for drivers based on automotive data are limitless, ranging from smart cities and traffic management to insurance, electric vehicles, self-driving cars, services, and much more.
+The possibilities for building services for drivers, based on vehicle telemetry data are limitless, ranging from smart cities and traffic management to insurance, electric vehicles, self-driving cars, services, and much more.

 With the growth of Internet of Things (IoT), consumers may have legitimate worries about the security of their personal data and privacy.